Jerry Lewis: New projects, reunion with Dino and more

-Later productions
+Later career

-In 1979, That's Life, a senior citizen's take on Animal House, was to be Lewis's next film and to star Ruth Gordon, Danny Thomas and Al Lewis.
-Filming was set to begin, but stopped after a week, due to lack of funds.
-Then carried on with Circus of the Stars, Pink Lady and Jeff, Hardly Working (1981), The King of Comedy (1982), Late Night with David Letterman, Star Search, Cracking Up (1983), Slapstick (Of Another Kind) (1984) and the two France-released films The Defective Detective (1984) and How Did You Get In?
-We Didn't See You Leave (1984), both which had their distribution under Lewis's control.
+Lewis carried on with Pink Lady and Jeff, Hardly Working (1981), The King of Comedy (1982), Late Night with David Letterman, Star Search, Cracking Up (1983), Slapstick (Of Another Kind) (1984) and the two France-released films The Defective Detective (1984) and How Did You Get In?
+We Didn't See You Leave (1984), both of which had their distribution under Lewis's control.
+After helming a syndicated talk show, Lewis directed an episode of Brothers.